A generalisation of simple Harnack curves: Tropical constructions

-\begin{proof}{\textbf{of proposition \ref{equivdeftropsimpleHarnack}}} Suppose there is a simple phase-tropical curve $V\subset \ttor$ such that $ \mathcal{A}(V)=C$ and $\T V$ has no inflection pattern.
-By the previous lemma, it is equivalent to the fact that $V$ has no twisted edges.
-For any vertex $v \in \lambda$, there is a distinguished point among the three special points of the coamoeba $ \left( \mathcal{A}_{|_V} \right)^{-1} (v) $, namely the intersection point of the two geodesics corresponding to the two edges in $\lambda$ adjacent to $v$.
-Let us look at the position of this distinguished point in the argument torus $T$ while going around $\lambda$.
-Going from a vertex $v$ to the next one via an edge $e$, the point is moved according to the following rule : if $e$ is not in $ \Gamma_\lambda$, then this point is fixed; if $e$ is in $ \Gamma_\lambda$, this point is moved by $\pi \cdot w(e) \cdot v_{\vec{e}}$ in $T$.
+\begin{proof}[Proof of Proposition \ref{equivdeftropsimpleHarnack}.]
+Suppose there is a simple real-tropical curve $V\subset \ttor$ supported on $h:C\rightarrow\R^2$ and such that $\T V$ has no inflection pattern.
+By Lemma \ref{leminfpat}, it is equivalent to the fact that $V$ has no twisted edges.
+For any vertex $v \in \lambda$, there is a distinguished point among the three vertices of the coamoeba $ \left( \mathcal{A}_{|_V} \right)^{-1} \big(h(v)\big) $, namely the intersection point of the two geodesics corresponding to the two edges in $\lambda$ adjacent to $v$.
+Let us look at the position of this distinguished point in the argument torus $(S^1)^2$ while going around $\lambda$.
+Going from a vertex $v$ to the next one via an edge $e$, the point is moved according to the following rule : if $e$ is not in $ \Gamma_\lambda$, then this point is fixed; if $e$ is in $ \Gamma_\lambda$, this point is moved by $\pi\cdot u(e)$ in $\sone\simeq (\R/2\pi\Z)^2$.
 After a full cycle, the distinguished point has to come back to its initial place.
-This is clearly equivalent to the condition stated in definition \ref{deftropsimpleHarnack} on the loop $\lambda$.
-Hence $C$ is a tropical Harnack curve.\\ Conversely, if $C$ satisfies the condition of definition \ref{deftropsimpleHarnack} for any cycle, pick an initial vertex $v_0$ on $C$.
-There is exactly one possible general phase-tropical line $\Gamma_{v_0}$ such that $ \left( \mathcal{A}_{|_V} \right)^{-1} (T_{v_0}) = \Gamma_{v_0} \cap \A^{-1} (T_{v_0}) $, up to the four changes of signs of the coordinates.
+This is equivalent to the condition stated in definition \ref{deftropsimpleHarnack} on the loop $\lambda$.
+Hence $C$ is a tropical Harnack curve.

+Conversely, if $C$ satisfies the condition of definition \ref{deftropsimpleHarnack} for any cycle, pick an initial vertex $v_0$ on $C$.
+There is exactly one possible general phase-tropical line $\Gamma_{v_0}$ such that $ \left( \mathcal{A}_{|_V} \right)^{-1} \big(h(Y_{v_0})\big) = \Gamma_{v_0} \cap \A^{-1} \big(h(Y_{v_0})\big) $, up to the four changes of signs of the coordinates.
 The twists determine the gluing of the general phase-tropical lines above adjacent vertices along the common edge.
 Hence, once $\Gamma_{v_0}$ is fixed, the adjacent general phase-tropical lines are also fixed.
 The first part of the proof shows that the condition of definition \ref{deftropsimpleHarnack} is necessary and sufficient for this construction to close up along every cycle $\lambda$.
 The proposition is proved. \end{proof}